-This post was originally published by CRSI on June 30th, 2019 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on June 30th, 2019 and is archived.
+Learn more about our history.

 The Sidney Myer Fund has agreed to provide significant anchor funding over the next three years to support the work of the Community Refugee Sponsorship Initiative (CRSI) in its mission of establishing a Canadian-style community refugee sponsorship scheme in Australia.

 Lisa Button has led CRSI since its launch in April 2018 and will become its inaugural Executive Director in July.
 Lisa said “The Sidney Myer Fund support is very welcome and will be a game-changer in terms of harnessing community and political support for a Canadian-style sponsorship scheme in Australia.